|(Glen Arbor, Michigan)|

 - Christianity is qualitatively distinct from the other major world religions.
 Only Christianity tells us that God loves us not for what we do or where we live but for who we are.
 The Christian word for this is “grace” and, to me, this is huge.
 The other major world religions are rule-based; Christianity is grace-based.
 And, in distinction from other religious alternatives, Christianity's claim is that God has come to us.
 These kind of things make Christianity more plausible than the other alternatives.

-For these reasons I became a follower of Jesus and remain one.
+For these reasons, and more I am sure, I became a follower of Jesus and remain one.